Chopsticks (waltz): Tati-tati and Paraphrases

 An equivalent of this rudimentary two-finger piano exercise was known in Russia in duple meter as "tati-tati" or the "Cutlet Polka".
 This version alternates the notes between the hands, rather than playing them at the same time in harmony.

-In 1877, Alexander Borodin's daughter Gania played "The Coteletten Polka", with four bars of music similar to the beginning of de Lulli's work, though there is no hard evidence of a common source between the two pieces.
+In 1877, Alexander Borodin's daughter Gania played "The Coteletten Polka", with four bars of music similar to the beginning of Allan's work, though there is no hard evidence of a common source between the two pieces.
 In 1878–1879, César Cui, Anatoly Lyadov, Borodin, Nikolai Rimsky-Korsakov, and Nikolai Shcherbachov each wrote variations for piano duet on the theme, published together under the title Paraphrases.
 A supplementary paraphrase by Franz Liszt was later appended to the collection.
-In Borodin's version, the first four bars begin in a similar way to de Lulli's, but are nevertheless distinct.
+In Borodin's version, the first four bars begin in a similar way to Allan's, but are nevertheless distinct.
 According to Fuld's book World-Famous Music, no common origins for the "Chop Waltz" and the "Coteletten Polka" have yet been discovered.